Benjamindutta/Benjamindutta/README.md

 - 👋 Hi, I’m @Benjamindutta
-- 👀 I’m interested in webdevelopment and machine learning.
+- 👀 I’m interested in webdevelopment .
 - 🌱 I’m currently learning webdevelopment .
 - 💞️ I’m looking to collaborate on any project on javascript .